fabiannaether/devops-assignment1-fabian/README.md

 - Add a `health.ts` file to provide a liveness and readiness check for Kubernetes

-  - Created file at `src/pages/api/health.ts` with the following content:
+  - Create file at `src/pages/api/health.ts` with the following content:

   ```
   export default function handler(req, res) {